 The Sash Window: A Status Symbol

 The term ‘sash’ window comes from ‘Chassis’ which is the French word for frame.
 A popular feature in 17th century homes, these windows can be seen at Chatsworth, Ham House, and Kensington Palace.
-Sash windows were highly fashionable and a status symbol of the times.
+Sash windows were highly fashionable and a status symbol of the times, exuding a sense of charm and class that were only reserved for the higher echelons of society.

 uPVC Sash Windows